-Transport Canada and Fisheries and Oceans Canada have indicated that this project will likely require review under the Canadian Environmental Assessment Act.
-However, the federal departments may not determine whether a federal environmental assessment is required for some time.
-The Nova Scotia Department of Environment and Labour is attempting to coordinate the process, where possible and practical, with Transport Canada and Fisheries and Oceans Canada.
+Transport Canada, and Fisheries and Oceans Canada have indicated that this project will likely require review under the Canadian Environmental Assessment Act.
+Issues regarding the environmental effects of malfunctions or accidents and any cumulative environmental effects of the project have been included in this Terms of Reference, at the request of Transport Canada, because they have indicated that they are likely to be a Responsible Authority at some point in the future.
+However, the federal departments may not have a formal trigger for some time.
+The Nova Scotia Department of Environment and Labour is coordinating the Environmental Assessment, where possible and practical with Transport Canada and Fisheries and Oceans Canada.